 Patients may feel a sensation of movement or the presence of a foreign body in their mouth due to the activity of the larvae.
 This unsettling feeling can be accompanied by anxiety and discomfort, as individuals become aware of the infestation and its implications for their health.

-If you observe any of these symptoms, it’s crucial to consult your doctor immediately.
+If you observe any of these symptoms, you must consult your doctor immediately.
 Without treatment, mouth larvae can cause significant tissue damage, secondary infections, and other serious health issues.

 Mouth larva infestation typically results from specific risk factors and underlying conditions.
 The primary causes include: